Wednesday 3 – Friday 12 June 2015

 1) You can make an application by completing the online application found under ‘Links and Downloads’ on the AA Visiting School page.
 If you are not able to make an online application, email email@example.com for instructions to pay by bank transfer.

-All participants travelling from abroad are responsible for securing any visa required.
-After payment of fees, the AA can provide a letter confirming participation in the workshop.
+All participants travelling from abroad are responsible for securing any visa required, and are advised to contact their home embassy early.
+After payment of fees, the AA School can provide a letter confirming participation in the workshop.

+Fees do not include flights or accommodation, but accommodation options can be advised.
 Students need to bring their own laptops, digital equipment and model making tools.
 Please ensure this equipment is covered by your own insurance as the AA takes no responsibility for items lost or stolen at the workshop.